Srinivas BV

 Srinivas Bhadravathi Venkata is an Indian politician from Shimoga district of Karnataka.
-He is currently the National President of the Indian Youth Congress.
+He was former National President of the Indian Youth Congress.
 He was a cricket player who had played for under-19 and under-16 Karnataka cricket team.
-He was in the news for his online responses and relief works during the COVID-19 pandemic in Delhi.
+He was in the news for his online responses and relief works with along his associates during the COVID-19 pandemic in Delhi.

 Political career

-Srinivas who hails from a non-political middle class family, started his political career as a NSUI member during his college days at National College, Bangalore.
+Srinivas who hails from a non-political middle-class family, started his political career as a NSUI member during his college days at National College, Bangalore.
 Later he became a block president of the Indian Youth Congress followed by positions at district level and state level.

 He rose into publicity in 2010 when a group of Congress workers along with him mounted a protest against Pramod Muthalik, a staunch right wing activist in Coastal Karnataka and smeared black paint on his face for Muthalik's vitriolic stand against Valentine's Day celebrations.
 He faced disciplinary actions from Karnataka Pradesh Congress Committee following this.
-However in October 2010 he received 'Best Youth Congress Worker' award from Rahul Gandhi.
+However, in October 2010 he received 'Best Youth Congress Worker' award from Rahul Gandhi.

 He held the post of National Secretary, IYC, followed by National General Secretary, IYC, and its vice president in 2018.
 In July 2019 he was appointed president of the Indian Youth Congress when Keshav Chand Yadav resigned from this post after Lok Sabha elections.
 Under his leadership IYC organized 'National Unemployment Day' on September 17, the birthday of Narendra Modi.